darekkay/dashboard/docs/widgets/qr-code.md

 # QR Code

-Display a [QR Code](https://en.wikipedia.org/wiki/QR_code), which may contain any text content.
+[QR code](https://en.wikipedia.org/wiki/QR_code) of any text content.

 Possible use cases are:

 - URLs: Open websites on a mobile device by scanning a QR code.
 - [WiFi network login](https://qifi.org/): Encode the WiFi password for your guests.